-16 As already stated, under Article 322-bis of the Criminal Code, the conduct of the bribe-giver, instigator or person accepting illegal inducement is a punishable criminal offence not only when it involves Public Officials and Public Service Providers within the Italian Public Administration, but also when it involves: i) persons holding corresponding functions or performing corresponding activities within EU institutions, or within Entities established on the basis of the Treaties establishing the EU, or, lastly, within the other European Union Member States; ii) individuals performing corresponding functions or activities in other foreign states, international or supranational public organisations, international parliamentary assemblies or international courts.
+23 As already stated, under Article 322-bis of the Criminal Code, the conduct of the bribe-giver, instigator or person accepting illegal inducement is a punishable criminal offence not only when it involves Public Officials and Public Service Providers within the Italian Public Administration, but also when it involves: i) persons holding corresponding functions or performing corresponding activities within EU institutions, or within Entities established on the basis of the Treaties establishing the EU, or, lastly, within the other European Union Member States; ii) individuals performing corresponding functions or activities in other foreign states, international or supranational public organisations, international parliamentary assemblies or international courts.

-- preparation and submission of the financing/grant application to Public Body, accompanied, where provided for, by the memorandum of understanding signed with the competent local trade unions; - implementation of the funded projects; - management of the operations relating to the funded initiative; - management of the resources provided for by the project/initiative (economic and technical, internal and external); - · cost reporting; - o collection of accounting data, preparation and drafting of the report; - management of relations with the Financing Bodies during checks and inspections performed by them; - · management of grant received.
+- implementation of the funded projects; - management of the operations relating to the funded initiatives; - management of the resources provided for by the projects/initiatives (economic and technical, internal and external); - · cost reporting; - collection of the documentation from time to time required by the Funds to certify the costs incurred; - management of relations with the Financing Bodies during checks and inspections performed by them: - management of grant received.

-The operating methods for managing the process are governed as part of internal regulations developed and updated by the competent Structures, which constitute an integral and substantial part of this protocol.
+The operating methods for managing the process are governed in line with the provisions of the Funds themselves as part of internal regulations developed and updated by the competent Structures, which constitute an integral and substantial part of this protocol.